Make the switch from email to Slack

 Get to the point quickly

 There’s no need for a generic greeting, subject line or closing salutation in Slack messages.
 You just type your request.
-Multiply that by hundreds of interactions a day, and you’ll quickly realise how much time you can save in a year across your entire workforce.
+Multiply that by hundreds of interactions a day, and you’ll quickly realize how much time you can save in a year from your entire workforce.

 Cut down on context switching

-Slack is more than a hub for conversations and files – it also connects with more than 2,200 other apps that you might already be using.
-Use those apps to get file previews and grant access to others, report on Slack when tasks or milestones are completed, receive calendar updates and more – all without switching between windows or tabs.
+Slack is more than a hub for conversations and files; it also connects with more than 2,200 other apps you might already be using.
+Use those apps to get file previews and grant access to others, report into Slack when tasks or milestones are completed, receive calendar updates, and more—all without switching between windows or tabs.

 Stay looped in by default

-While emails restrict conversations to the people included in the To and Cc fields, everyone in a channel sees the same conversations.
-That means that anyone in the group can pop in to see progress being made, view the latest drafts and mockups and check on outstanding approvals.
+While email isolates conversations to the people included in To and Cc fields, everyone in a channel sees the same conversations.
+That means anyone in the group can pop in to see progress being made, view the latest drafts and mockups, and check on outstanding approvals.
 As a result, weekly status meetings can focus on larger milestones and challenges (or be done away with entirely).

 Keep track of important information